 The change to a testing approach is a logical move and removes the ambiguity from the market where we regularly see comments like “A1 non-combustible spandrel panels” in marketing literature.
 This is highly unlikely with these types of systems when an adhesive is introduced into the panel construction, as an adhesive cannot be certified to EN13501 as an individual layer, and if tested as part of a system it is unlikely to have a calofic value for the adhesive layer low enough to achieve the requirements of an A1 rating.
 This is illustrated below in our diagram of component-based analysis to a fully tested option.

 It is worth noting that adhesive is not the only substance that can limit a panels certification.
-Adding a PPC paint (Polyester Powder Coating) would also result in a reduction in the systems rating, as the finish would not be able to be certified as a single layer and as such any panel with a PPC Coating to Qualicoat 2 standards would only achieve an A2 rating.
+Adding a PPC paint (Polyester Powder Coating) would also result in a reduction in the rating of the system, as the finish would not be able to be certified as a single layer and as such any panel with a PPC Coating to Qualicoat 2 standards would only achieve an A2 rating.

 It was against this background that we took the decision to enter this market and develop a fully fire tested spandrel panel system.
 The testing that we have undertaken over the last couple of years for our Proteus HR (metal), GL (glass) and CX (ceramic) systems, which have all been through the full EN13501 certification providing A2-s1,d0 or A2-s2,d0 ratings, gives us the base data to start our insulated spandrel panel development.